Jigger Statz

-Arnold John "Jigger" Statz (October 20, 1897 – March 16, 1988) was an American professional baseball player, manager and scout.
-An outfielder, Statz appeared in 683 games played in Major League Baseball, but had a lengthy and notable minor league career, playing in almost 2,800 games.
-He is one of only nine players known to have amassed at least 4,000 combined hits in the major and minor leagues.
-The native of Waukegan, Illinois, threw and batted right-handed, and was listed as 5 ft 7 in tall and 150 lb.
+Arnold John "Jigger" Statz (October 20, 1897 – March 16, 1988) was an American professional baseball outfielder, manager and scout.
+He threw and batted right-handed and was listed as 5 ft 7 in tall and 150 lb.

+Statz appeared in 683 games played in Major League Baseball, but had a lengthy and notable career for the Los Angeles Angels of the Pacific Coast League, playing in almost 2,800 games.
+As of 2021, he is one of only nine players known to have amassed at least 4,000 combined hits in professional baseball across all leagues (major, minor, and international).